muditrustagi/Kipper/README.md

 --------------------------------------
 Getting Started
 --------------------------------------
-Install Python-3

-Run Setup.py to install the dependencies
+Install Python-3, langdetect, and tkinter.

 Execute core.py

+To get started, use the testFiles provided to run the UI.

 --------------------------------------
 Prerequisites